Reel Time Bass Fishing

 Summary

-Join Master Guide Victor Campbell for a full day of bass fishing on the Susquehanna River, just north of Harrisburg, PA.
-With over 35 years of experience, Victor knows this waterway like the back of his hand.
-You'll be targeting trophy-class Smallmouth Bass during this 8-hour trip, starting bright and early at 7 AM.
-Victor's deep knowledge of seasonal patterns, river structure, and bait selection puts you in prime position to hook into some big ones.
-All the gear you need is provided, so you can focus on the fishing action.
-Remember to bring your Maryland fishing license, some snacks, and plenty of water for a day on the river.
-This is a great chance to fish one of the Northeast's top bass spots with an expert who can put you on the fish.
-With a max of two guests per trip, you'll get plenty of personalized attention to improve your technique and land some impressive bass.
+Join Master Guide Victor Campbell for a full day of bass fishing on the Susquehanna River, just north of Harrisburg.
+With over 35 years of experience, Victor knows this productive fishery inside and out.
+You'll be targeting trophy-class smallmouth bass during this 8-hour trip, using Victor's expertise on seasonal patterns, river structure, and bait selection to put you on the fish.
+The adventure kicks off at 7:00 AM, giving you plenty of time on the water.
+All the gear you need is provided, so just bring your Maryland fishing license, some snacks, and drinks for the day.
+Victor's local knowledge and hands-on approach mean you'll learn a ton while hopefully landing some impressive bass.
+It's a great chance to fish one of the Northeast's top bass rivers with an experienced guide who can show you the ropes and put you in the right spots.
+Remember, deposits are non-refundable, so check the Trips & Rates page for details before booking.

 Top-Rated Susquehanna River Bass Fishing Guide